scaccogatto/vue-waypoint/README.md

 The component comes with three classes:

 - `waypoint`: set when the waypoint is ready
-- `going-in`, `going-out`: dinamically changed when the waypoint comes in and out
+- `going-in`, `going-out`: dynamically changed when the waypoint comes in and out
-- `direction-up`, `direction-down`, `direction-left`, `direction-right`: dinamically changed when the direction changes
+- `direction-up`, `direction-down`, `direction-left`, `direction-right`: dynamically changed when the direction changes

 Examples: